vanesascode/typescript-course/readme.md

 sayHiFromFunction(sayHi)
 ```

+### Void, Never and Unknown

-We say 'void' cos the function is not expected to have a 'return' or it doesn't matter if is has it.
+We say 'void' in the previous example cos the function is not expected to have a 'return' or it doesn't matter if is has it.

 🔹`void` is used when a function does not return a value.
 When a function's return type is specified as void , it means that the function may not return any value or it may return undefined (example, when doing console.log).

-🔹`never` is used to represent a type that indicates a value that will never occur.
+🔹On the other hand, `never` is used to represent a type that indicates a value that will never occur.
 It is typically used in scenarios where a function does not return at all, or when it always throws an error or enters an infinite loop.
 For example:

 ```
 function throwError(message: string): never {